lisefrac/redtrilliumgardens.com/content/buy-plants.md

 The following plants are (imho) too small to sell yet, but will be back in stock soon.
 If you are interested regardless -- or wish to reserve them for later -- you can email me at lise@redtrilliumgardens.com.

+- Common bur sedge (Carex grayi)
 - Indian Grass (Sorghastrum nutans)
 - Little bluestem	(Schizachyrium scoparium)
+- New England blazing star (Liatris novae-angliae)
 - Path Rush	(Juncus tenuis)
+- Pennsylvania sedge (Carex pensylvanica)
 - Side Oats Grama	(Bouteloua curtipendula)
-- New England blazing star ( Liatris novae-angliae)

 ... and more

 ## Upcoming Markets

+- **Lexington Farmers' Market**.
+With Grow Native Massachusetts.
+Tuesday, August 26th, 2025, from 2pm-6:30pm, Practice Field, Worthen Rd, Lexington, MA.
 - **Groton Farmers' Market**.
-Friday 8/1/25, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
+Fridays, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
+We will not attend every market, however -- we'll update here when we know specific dates.
 - **Leominster Farmers' Market**.
 First Saturday of the month through October 2025, usually 11am-2pm.
 Next market is August 2, with a different time of 10am-1pm.
 Monument Square, Leominster, MA.
-- **Lunenburg Artisan Market**.
-Sunday, 8/3/2025, 9am-2pm, 186 Massachusetts Ave, Lunenburg, MA.